We live in an area that, unfortunately, is prone to wildfires that can destroy homes and properties in the blink of an eye.

 Here are our general recommendations for creating a defensible space in Zone 1:

-- Choose plants that are low-growing and free of resins, oils and waxes that burn easily.
+- Choose plants that are low-growing and free of resins, oils and waxes that burn easily (see our recommendations and tips here).
 Space them carefully so fire can’t easily spread from one to the other.

 - Landscape in this area using non-flammable landscaping materials (such as gravel and rocks) and/or high-moisture-content annuals and perennials.